 Slip and fall and other premises liability cases are often lucrative cases.
 Nationally, the average premises liability verdict is $643,099.
 That average is a good verdict, relatively speaking, in a personal injury case, far higher than, for example, a car crash.

 Of course, these are verdicts where the plaintiff won their lawsuit.
 The challenge for a plaintiffs’ attorney is often getting a case to a jury in the first place and getting a finding of liability.
 One of the toughest premises liability cases is premises liability claims by tenants against landlords.
 Typically, the problem is that while the condition of the property is defective, the tenant knew about the defect and assumed the risk – and thus the responsibility – for the injuries.

-The 5th Circuit dealt with the opposite problem last week in a Louisiana case: whether the tenant was able to prove there was a defect in the first place.
-Plaintiff fell down stairs in her home that she had been renting for 7 years – stairs she had climbed thousands of times.
-She filed a premises liability lawsuit against the owner, saying the stairs were defective, arguing that the stairs were unreasonable dangerous because they violated a number of building codes.
+The 5th Circuit dealt with the opposite problem last week in a Louisiana case: whether the tenant could prove there was a defect in the first place.
+Plaintiff fell downstairs in her home that she had been renting for 7 years – stairs she had climbed thousands of times.
+She filed a premises liability lawsuit against the owner, saying the stairs were defective, arguing that the stairs were unreasonably dangerous because they violated several building codes.

 Of course, this makes sense.
 The building code concerns may have no nexus to the injury itself.
-Perhaps the purpose of the codes for the stairs were not to protect the plaintiff on the stairs but to maintain the structural integrity of the building itself.
-Similarly, getting hit by a driver who does not have a license does not mean that car accident was caused by that drivers negligence.
+Perhaps the purpose of the codes for the stairs was not to protect the plaintiff on the stairs but to maintain the structural integrity of the building itself.
+Similarly, getting hit by a driver who does not have a license does not mean that a car accident was caused by that driver’s negligence.